aioue/any.down/README.md

 # Any.down

-Backup your Any.do tasks.
+Backup your [Any.do](https://www.any.do/) tasks.
 Raw JSON and markdown.

 ## 🙏 Acknowledgments

 This project is created as a tribute to Any.do's excellent task management service.

-The optimization techniques are inspired by Any.do's own efficient web implementation, ensuring this client remains respectful of their infrastructure while providing useful backup capabilities that [do not currently exist on the official site](https://support.any.do/en/articles/8635961-printing-and-exporting-items).
+Flow inspired by Any.do's own efficient web implementation, ensuring this client remains respectful of Any.do's infrastructure while providing useful backup capabilities that [do not currently exist on the official site](https://support.any.do/en/articles/8635961-printing-and-exporting-items).

 ## 🌟 Key Features